 And I think Ella enjoys them too – check out her excitement as we walked to a fireworks show on our last trip!

 And after watching quite a few fireworks shows this weekend, I thought it would be fun to share all the shows at Disney!
-And if you didn’t watch their show last week for the 4th, here ya go!

 We’ve been a couple times now and my favorites are usually at Magic Kingdom.
 However, all the parks have their own displays and none are short on charisma and charm!